JuliaBaucher/AskMePrototype/README.md

 - CloudWatch Logs
 - CloudWatch custom metrics via EMF
-- S3 bucket for raw SOP JSON documents
+- S3 bucket for SOP and FAQ knowledge storage

 ## 3.2 What Each Component Does